pgpbpadilla/pgpbpadilla.github.io/journal/hobby/kbd/_posts/2023-11-06-zsa-voyager-pt1.md

 3.  **Focus on task**
     1. Clock in: `C-c C-x C-i`
     2. Go to task: `RET`
-    3. Narrow to subtree: `C-x n s`
+    3. Narrow to sub tree: `C-x n s`
     4. Delete other windows: `C-x 1`

 Now, the important part is **Focus on task**.
-I wanted to create a macro to capture this pattern but this would exceed the maximum lenght allowed in Oryx.
+I wanted to create a macro to capture this pattern but this would exceed the maximum length allowed in Oryx.

 I found a workaround, but I paid the price in time since I had to read some Lisp code and the Org mode docs, which was more